Congratulations on getting a Southwest Airlines Interview.

 How do you work under pressure?

-• Obviously, airlines get very busy.
-Especially during the holidays.
-Give the interviewer a great example of how you worked well under pressure in school or your last job.
+- Airlines get very busy, especially during the holidays.
+Give the interviewer a great example of working well under pressure in school or your last job.

 Southwest Airlines Flight Attendant Interview Questions